mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

     gently ask them to do so
     + Suggest a better seating arrangement if you observe that it could be helpful
     + Collect submissions at the end and enter 0 / 1 for submitted / not submitted
+- TAs assigned to attend classes in this capacity will also be responsible for helping proctor midterm exams since they're available during class time.

 ### Grading:

+#### Assignment grading:

 - Lab grading:
     + TAs leading lab sections will also grade lab reports of their students.